-MOTHER.
-Yes, the method you have jointly described is the most general : but, in the western counties of England, namely, Cornwall, Devon, and Somerset, another mode is practised.
+Mother.
+Yes, the method you have jointly described is the most general; but in the western counties of England, Cornwall, Devonshire, and Somerset, another mode is practised.

-HELEN.
+Helen.
 Very different from ours?

-MOTHER.
-The principle must be the same; but the process is somewhat different: ours, you know, is by quick motion; the other, by the aid of fire.
+Mother.
+The principle must be the same, but the process somewhat different; ours, you know, is by quick motion, the other by the aid of fire.

-LOUISA.
-Fire ! that is strange.
+Louisa.
+Fire!
+That is strange.

-MOTHER.
-The milk, instead of being put into earthen pans, as with us, is poured into copper or brass pans, well tinned; and after standing a certain time, these pans are placed on stoves, heated by charcoal.
+Mother.
+The milk, instead of being put into earthen pans, as with us, is poured into copper or brass pans, that are well tinned, and, after standing a certain time, these pans are placed on stoves heated by charcoal.
 The heat causes the cream to rise in a few minutes to the surface of the milk, in a thick consistence; this is called clotted cream.
-You have heard of it?
+You have heard of it.

-HELEN.
-Yes, frequently : it must be very rich.
+Helen.
+Yes, frequently; it must be very rich.

-MOTHER.
-It is; for it is nearly turned

-into butter by the heat.
-When it has remained long enough on the stove to be sufficiently warmed, it is returned to the dairy; and as soon as cold, the clotted cream is skimmed off, put into a large earthen bowl, and, by a slight movement with the hand or a wooden spatula, is almost instantaneously converted into butter.
-Very little buttermilk, of course, is pressed from cream thus prepared; but that little is remarkably rich.
+Mother.
+It is, for it is nearly turned into butter, by the action of the heat.
+When it has remained a certain time on the stove, a/d has sufficiently warmed, it is returned into the dairy, and, as soon as cold, the clotted cream is skimmed off, put into a large earthen bowl, and, by a slight movement with the hand, or a wooden spatula, is almost instantaneously converted into butter; very little buttermilk, of course, is prest from cream thus prepared, and what there is, is remarkably rich.

-LOUISA.
-I should not like such butter.
+Louisa.
+I should not like such butter so well as ours.

-MOTHER.
+Mother.
 Never indulge prejudice, my child; it is not only illiberal, but unjust and unreasonable.
 Why should you not like such butter?

-LOUISA.
-Because, you say, it is beaten up by the hands.
+Louisa.
+Because you say it is beat up by the hands.

-MOTHER.
-I also said it is often beaten up by a wooden spatula : but, my Louisa, is not all butter pressed and formed by the hand?
+Mother.
+I also said, it is often beat up by a wooden spatula; but, my Louisa, is not all butter prest and formed by the hand?